 5. You’re Getting a lot of Sun

-If you’ve been spending more time outdoors, you may have noticed your skin feels a bit thicker than usual.
-That’s because sun exposure can thicken your skin, making it less smooth and even-toned.
-Exfoliating can help to even out your skin tone and give your complexion a boost.
-Just be careful not to exfoliate when you have a sunburn.
-Wait until the burn has healed before scrubbing away at your skin.
+If you’ve been spending more time outdoors, you may have noticed your skin feels thicker than usual due to sun exposure.
+Exfoliating can help even out your skin tone and boost your complexion, but be careful not to exfoliate when you have a sunburn.
+Wait until your skin has healed before using a physical scrub or chemical exfoliator.

 Over Exfoliation: How Much Is Too Much?